Nithish7680/LLM-Engineering-Essentials/README.md

 ## 🏗️ NPC Factory Project

-During the course, you'll build a platform that serves intelligent, believable, reactive, and autonomous NPCs — non-player characters at the heart of immersive games, driving engaging interactions and making worlds feel rich and dynamic.

 - Deploy models on real servers and integrate them into game environments.
 - Implement agentic capabilities, enabling NPCs to set goals and adapt dynamically.
 - Build scalable APIs to support complex game interactions.
 - Optimize performance, monitor behavior, and fine-tune models for smooth, responsive gameplay.

-## 💬 Join the community

-Connect with experts, engage in discussions, ask questions, and share insights, experiences, and feedback with fellow learners on Discord.
-Stay in the loop — live session announcements will be posted there, too!

-For updates, you can also subscribe to our newsletter.

-## 👨‍🏫 Meet our team

-Led by AI expert **Stanislav Fedotov**, this course was created by a team of AI practitioners dedicated to making AI education accessible and keeping professionals ahead in the field:

-**Alexey Bukhtiyarov**

-**Nikita Pavlichenko**

-**Sergei Petrov**

-**Sergei Skvortsov**

-**Alex Umnov**